Marie-Nicole Lemieux

-Marie-Nicole Lemieux, C.M., C.Q. (born June 26, 1975) is a Canadian coloratura contralto.
+Marie-Nicole Lemieux, C.M., C.Q. (born June 26, 1975) is a Canadian contralto.
 In 2000, she became the first Canadian to win first prize at the Queen Elizabeth International Music Competition in Belgium.

 Early life and education

 Marie-Nicole Lemieux was born in 1975 in Dolbeau-Mistassini, Quebec.
 In 1994, Lemieux entered the Chicoutimi Conservatoire de musique and began studying voice with Rosaire Simard.
-After graduating with a degree in voice in 1998, Lemieux continued with graduate studies at the Conservatoire de musique du Québec à Montréal with Marie Daveluy.
-Lemieux graduated with a Masters in voice in 2000.
+After graduating with a degree in Vocal pedagogy in 1998, Lemieux continued with postgraduate studies at the Conservatoire de musique du Québec à Montréal with Marie Daveluy.
+Lemieux graduated with a Masters in Vocal pedagogy in 2000.

 Career

-Lemieux won first prize at both the Jeunesse Musicale du Canada's Joseph Rouleau Competition in Montreal and the Queen Elisabeth International Music Competition for opera in Brussels in 2000.
+Lemieux won first prize at both the Jeunesse Musicale du Canada's Joseph Rouleau Competition in Montreal and the Queen Elisabeth International Music Competition for Opera in Brussels in 2000.
 Lemieux also took second prize in the separate competition for Lieder at the Queen Elisabeth International Competition.
-Lemieux's success was followed with invitations to perform and/or audition with many orchestras and opera companies.
+Lemieux's success was followed by invitations to perform and/or audition with many orchestras and opera companies.

-Lemieux has done concert and recital work with the Los Angeles Philharmonic, Montreal Symphony Orchestra, Orchestre National de France, Orchestre national du Capitole de Toulouse, Orchestre symphonique de la Monnaie, Orchestre Philharmonique de Radio France, The Academy of Ancient Music, the Rotterdam Philharmonic Orchestra, Les Musiciens du Louvre, the London Philharmonic Orchestra, the Deutsches Symphonie-Orchester Berlin, Ensemble Matheus, Les Violons du Roy, Ensemble orchestral de Paris, Modo Antiquo, the Singapore Symphony Orchestra, St. Petersburg Philharmonic Orchestra, Orchestre symphonique de Montréal, The National Arts Centre Orchestra in Ottawa, the Tafelmusik Baroque Orchestra, the Orchestre symphonique de Québec, the Toronto Symphony Orchestra and the Edmonton Symphony Orchestra among others.
+Lemieux has done concert and recital work with the Los Angeles Philharmonic, Montreal Symphony Orchestra, Orchestre National de France, Orchestre national du Capitole de Toulouse, Orchestre symphonique de la Monnaie, Orchestre Philharmonique de Radio France, The Academy of Ancient Music, the Rotterdam Philharmonic Orchestra, Les Musiciens du Louvre, the London Philharmonic Orchestra, the Deutsches Symphonie-Orchester Berlin, Ensemble Matheus, Les Violons du Roy, Ensemble orchestral de Paris, Modo Antiquo, the Singapore Symphony Orchestra, St. Petersburg Philharmonic Orchestra, Montreal Symphony Orchestra, The National Arts Centre Orchestra in Ottawa, the Tafelmusik Baroque Orchestra, the Orchestre symphonique de Québec, the Toronto Symphony Orchestra and the Edmonton Symphony Orchestra among others.

 She has sung with conductors such as Richard Bradshaw, Franz-Paul Decker, Charles Dutoit, Paul Goodwin, Bernard Labadie, Sir Neville Marriner, Kurt Masur, Marc Minkowski, Kent Nagano, John Nelson, Gianandrea Noseda, Peter Oundjian, Michel Plasson, Federico Maria Sardelli, Michael Schonwandt, Marc Soustrot, Yoav Talmi, Ilan Volkov and Pinchas Zukerman among others.

-Lemieux possesses a flexible contralto voice.
 She frequently performs Baroque opera, including operas of Handel and Vivaldi.
 She has received praise for her stage presence and communicative power.

 In 2002, Lemieux made her professional operatic debut in the role of Cornelia in Handel's Giulio Cesare with the Canadian Opera Company.

 In 2003, she participated in a Jeunesses Musicales Canada tour in Quebec.